touchportyl/datapacks/README.md

 ---

 ## Versioning System
 Just because I can, I developed a versioning system with apis and multi-datapack features.
 It will be released as a template package soon, and all my datapacks will be ported to this new system.
-[The flowchart on how it works can be found here.](https://bubbl.us/11133984)
+[The flowchart on how it works can be found here.](http://go.bubbl.us/a9e420/ba77?/Datapack-Installation-Flowchart)

-<iframe width="90%" height="600" allowfullscreen frameborder="0" src="https://bubbl.us/NTg1MzA3NC8xMTEzMzk4NC9lNmRlMWE4NTcxNWVmOGQ5ZTRiYWViOGE4OGEwNDQzYg==-X?s=11133984&utm_source=page-embed&utm_medium=link"></iframe>

 ### Features:
 - Standardised naming and structural system no matter what kind of pack you're developing